Hyperflame1296/hypermidi/readme.md

 // channelData is an array of two Float32Arrays (left and right) at the specified sample rate
 // You can then encode it to WAV using wav-encoder or any other library
 ```
-You can also make your own event list and render it.
+You can also make your own event list and render it:
 ```js
 let notes = [
     {